Tommy Tuberville: Objections to the 2020 U.S. presidential election

 After taking office in January 2021, Tuberville joined a group of Republican senators who announced they would formally object to counting electoral votes won by Democratic president-elect Joe Biden in the 2020 presidential election.
 The objections were part of a continued effort by Trump and his allies to overturn his defeat in the election.

 When the Electoral College count was held on January 6, pro-Trump rioters stormed the Capitol, forcing officials to evacuate their chambers before the count was completed.
 Trump contacted Tuberville during the riot through the cell phone of Utah senator Mike Lee, whom Trump misdialed.
 The count resumed that evening once the Capitol was secured.

 Tuberville voted in support of an objection to Arizona's electoral votes and an objection to Pennsylvania's electoral votes, which were both won by Biden.
 He was one of six Republican senators to support the former objection and one of seven to support the latter objection; the remainder of the Senate defeated the objections.
 No further objections to the electoral votes were debated and the count concluded on the morning of January 7, certifying Biden's victory over Trump.

 2021 storming of the United States Capitol

 On May 28, 2021, Tuberville voted against creating an independent commission to investigate the 2021 United States Capitol attack.

+In January 2025, after Trump pardoned January 6 United States Capitol attack defendants on the first day of his second presidency, Tuberville told ABC News he fully supported the pardons.
+Asked about pardons for rioters who attacked police, Tuberville said: "I don't believe it because I didn't see it."